Adult Christian Formation

 Eucharistic Practices

-This is an experiential class of about 90 minutes offered a couple of times a year, usually in the spring and the fall.
+This is an experiential class of about an hour offered a couple of times a year, usually in the spring and the fall.
 Learn how to bow, genuflect, cross yourself, listen, engage silence, and otherwise participate more confidently in the Holy Eucharist.
 The class is led by Sister Michelle.
 If you’d like to participate, email Michelle for information.

 Apostolic Practices - An Adult Formation Opportunity